 Cats 7-9 came to us in North Carolina.
 Seven is our little black deaf kitty who was also, literally, #7.
 Benny was a foster fail from a rescue in Brother Wolf when I thought I could handle saying goodbye to a temporary cat.
 And Ramses is an old feral neighborhood cat who we ended up dragging inside, against his will, because he had a flea allergy and it was making him lose his hair.

-The cherry on top is Cyrus, who is a recent arrival, devil child, and also very dumb.
+The cherry on top was Cyrus, who is a recent arrival, devil child, and also very dumb.
 Cyrus was found standing on a busy street in a rainstorm as a kitten.
 Turns out, he loves water.
 But also busy streets.
-So now, he's an inside cat.